Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Day 1: Monday, September 17, 2018.
 New Berlin, Wisconsin to Ann Arbor, Michigan

-The co-owner of Stellium had asked me to meet, stay in a top of the line Marriott, and attend a strategy session.
-Business was not booming at the time, so rather than conveniently fly, to save money, I drove.
+The co-owner of Stellium (a company I represented at the time) had asked me to meet, stay in a top-of-the-line Marriott, and attend a strategy session.
+My business was not booming at the time, so rather than conveniently flying to save money, I drove.
 My belief was to be at least a half-day meeting.
 It turned out to be a 45-minute session over breakfast.
-To say the gall of expecting to drive for 12 hours, pay to stay in a luxury hotel enraged me, all for 45 minutes that we could have managed through a conference call.
+To say the gall of expecting to drive for 12 hours and pay to stay in a luxury hotel enraged me, all for 45 minutes that we could have managed through a conference call.
 It was more than I could comprehend.

 During my early business days when I worked with The Oliver Wight Companies, the late Ollie Wight had a saying, “Show me a man with a watch, and I’ll show you a man who can tell the time.
 Show me a man with two watches, and he will not be so sure.”
-Prior to leaving home, I set the GPS in the car and printed maps using Google maps.
+Before leaving home, I set the GPS in the car and printed maps using Google Maps.
 Linda and I visited the AAA (American Automobile Association) for regional maps.
-In addition, while on the journey Linda used her iPhone maps to supply directions.
+In addition, while on the journey, Linda used her iPhone maps to supply directions.
 The resources were not consistent.

 Horseshoe Falls, a boatload of spectators getting soaked, with Bridal Veil alongside the US falls.